Emmyme/ai-impact-tracker/README.md

 An open-source dashboard designed to help companies measure, track, and reduce the environmental impact of their AI workloads.
 This tool provides visibility into AI training and inference energy usage, CO₂ emissions, and water footprint, enabling teams to make data-driven sustainability decisions.

+**Disclaimer**: This tool is provided for educational and overview purposes only.
+The sustainability metrics and calculations are estimates and should not be used for official compliance reporting, legal purposes, or financial decisions.
+For accurate environmental impact assessments, please consult with qualified environmental consultants or use certified measurement tools.

 ## 🌱 Why This Matters

 AI workloads consume significant energy, water, and produce carbon emissions.
 Smaller companies often lack tools to monitor and optimize their AI's environmental impact.
 This dashboard provides a simple, open-source solution to encourage sustainable AI practices without adding additional AI overhead.